 Kurumi’s location offers wonderful access to both the airport and Shin-Osaka station, home to the shinkansen (bullet train).
 Kansai International Airport is a 50-minute drive or a direct 55-minute train journey on the nearby Shin-Imamiya Station, while the Shin-Osaka Station is a simple half-hour train journey.

 After a big day of sightseeing, you will love the many comforts and amenities available at Kurumi.
 The kitchen has a full-size fridge, stovetop, microwave, kettle, plus cooking and cleaning utensils.
 It even has a rice cooker, and toaster oven, so you have all the tools to enjoy a home-cooked meal.
-The television in the living room is outfitted with complimentary Netflix for streaming your favorite movies and TV programs.
+The television in the living room is complete with a Fire TV Stick so you can sign in to your Netflix account and stream your favorite movies and TV programs.

 The entrance features a spacious genkan and a staircase leading to the second floor.
 On this first floor, you’ll find a comfortable bedroom with a western-style double bed.
 A shoji (Japanese sliding paper door) separates the front of the home from a spacious open-plan living and dining room.
 The dining table is perfect for sharing meals and planning trips, and for entertainment, there is a mounted 55-inch flat-screen television and a comfy sofa bed that can be converted to a private sleeping area.